-- They take extreme pride in what they do and want to be the best at it;
+- They take great pride in what they do and want to be the best at it.

-- They view leadership as more of a privilege than burden;
+- They view leadership as more of a privilege than a burden.

 - They continually push themselves to learn, grow and get better.

-It may sound trite, but most people I know who are the best at something tend to care about being the best.
+It may sound trite, but most people I know who the best at something are, tend to care about being the best.
 They are not okay with the concept of “good enough.”
 It is rarely a reaction to what their competition is doing, but more because they are hardwired for achievement.
 They can be their own worst critics and push those around them to excel.
-Work is not a 9 to 5 concept and never will be as long as there is room for improvement.
-Typically the business they are in defines them in some way and reflects their core values.
+Work is not a 9 to 5 concept and never will be if there is room for improvement.
+Typically, the business they are in defines them in some way and reflects their core values.
 They do take success and failure personally and wouldn’t see it any other way.

-Problem solving is a key part of a leader’s responsibilities.
+Problem-solving is a key part of a leader’s responsibilities.
 Problems never go away.
-The best you can hope for as one of my colleagues is fond of saying is to “get better problems.”
+The best you can hope for, as one of my colleagues is fond of saying, is to “get better problems.”
 It is in solving the difficult problems that you separate yourself from the pack.
-Quite often the people I work with who struggle or only achieve moderate success are the ones who see problem solving as onerous.
-If anyone can do your job than there is nothing special about it or you.
+Quite often the people I work with who struggle or only achieve moderate success are the ones who see problem-solving as onerous.
+If anyone can do your job, then there is nothing special about it or you.
 Thinking through and implementing solutions to difficult problems is hard work, but it is also joyful and rewarding work when done well.
 Leadership is not supposed to be easy.
-It is how we address our challenges and problems that defines us in life and work.
+It is how we address our challenges and problems that define us in life and work.

 Success shared with others is much more enjoyable than keeping it all to yourself.
-I’ve watched some of my clients and colleagues beam when they talk about the impact they’ve made on someone else.
+I’ve watched some of my clients and colleagues beam when they talk about the impact, they’ve made on someone else.
 They are big on using “we” and rarely use “I” when it comes to crediting results.
 This type of attitude is always infectious.
-It is almost as if they take more pride in seeing others benefit than reaping the rewards themselves.
-In todays’ fast paced, complex world, talent will always have options.
-Identifying, cultivating and keeping talent is an essential skill that many leaders lack.
-Moreover, if you truly care about your clients and solving their problems, they will respond in kind.
+It is as if they take more pride in seeing others benefit than reaping the rewards themselves.
+In today’s fast-paced, complex world, talent will always have options.
+Identifying, cultivating, and keeping talent is an essential skill that many leaders lack.
+Moreover, if you genuinely care about your clients and solve their problems, they will respond in kind.
 People get it when you care about them.

 Finally, the best leaders are never satisfied with the status quo.
 They are constantly pushing the envelope as to what’s possible (personally and professionally).
 Intuitively, they understand that comfort is the enemy of progress.
 They just keep moving forward.
 Professional development is a necessity not a luxury to them.
 They have a thirst for learning and growing and applying this information to the betterment of their organization.
 All great leaders understand that they set the performance standard and then must lead by example.

-It makes me happy when the good leader wins big.
+It makes me happy when a good leader wins big.
 They always deserve it.
 Paradoxically, the one time they are shy is usually when the spotlight is on them and what they have done.
 They are inclined to credit others.
 To them, the work is its own reward.
 They are prone to puncture their own bubble and avoid pedestals like the plague.
-They lead because they want to make a positive difference and leave their mark in a good way.
-Personal wealth may be a scorecard of their business impact but is only one of many others they use to gauge their value.
+They lead because they want to make a positive difference and leave their mark in an effective way.
+Personal wealth may be a scorecard of their business impact, but it is only one of many others they use to gauge their value.